 Every year the Kent County RFU is proud to recognise these dedicated and selfless volunteers from across our grassroots clubs, who are nominated by their peers for going above and beyond in their activities to support the game that we love.

 The awards to be presented this year, and a brief outline of what each one represents, are listed below.
 Please click below to nominate an individual (or group of people) you know has gone above and beyond.
-Nominations close at 17:00 on Friday 21 April.
+Nominations open 11th March 2024 and close at 17:00 on Friday 19th April 2024.

 This will go to a club volunteer whose efforts, more often than not, are unsung, and who makes an all-round significant contribution to the success of a club, either on the pitch and/or off of it.